executors/executors/README.md

    execution agents that invoke element access functions are created by the execution policy's associated executor.

-4. An execution policy's associated executor's type is the same type as the member type `executor_type`.
+4. The type of an execution policy's associated executor is the same as the member type `executor_type`.

 ## Execution category

-1. Each execution policy has an *execution category*.
+1. Each execution policy is categorized by an *execution category*.

-2. When an execution policy is used as a parameter to a parallel algorithm, the of execution agents it creates are guaranteed to make forward progress and execute invocations of element access functions as ordered by its execution category.
+2. When an execution policy is used as a parameter to a parallel algorithm, the execution agents it creates are guaranteed to make forward progress and execute invocations of element access functions as ordered by its execution category.

 3. An execution policy's execution category is given by the member type `execution_category`.

-4. An execution policy's associated executor's execution category shall not be weaker than the execution policy's execution category.
+4. The execution category of an execution policy's associated executor shall not be weaker than the execution policy's execution category.

 ## Associated executor access